HEAD-TO-HEAD COMPARISON

 Which is more accurate?

-Both can be highly accurate.
+Both can be highly accurate with review.
 Stack accuracy depends on user skill and attention to detail.
-Tectonic AI maintains consistent 95-99% accuracy without fatigue or human error.
-Both allow review and adjustment before finalizing.
+Tectonic keeps extraction consistent across plan sets and allows review and adjustment before finalizing.

 Why is Stack more expensive than Tectonic?